reverielabs/hera4/docs/expr.md

 one(Participants, {#.Winner})
 ```

 Note: `expr` allows you to omit `#` when accessing attributes in the predicate.
-In order to ensure consistency, `hera` always includes `#` in the output closure, even though it can be omitted.
+In order to ensure consistency, `hera4` always includes `#` in the output closure, even though it can be omitted.

 ### Reference